Plate Surrender in Virginia

 Just scroll to the top of this page and choose your former state from the drop down menu to find out what to do with your old plates.

-The VA DMV doesn’t require you to return your license plates after you move to another state.
+The VA DMV requires you to return your license plates after you move to another state.
+You can mail them to the nearest DMV office or to:

 Depending on the timeline, you might be eligible for a registration refund.